saurabh1088/notes/iOS/wwdc/wwdc25/OptimizeSwiftUIPerformanceUsingInstruments.md

 Source : https://developer.apple.com/videos/play/wwdc2025/306/

 Great apps are responsive and provide a smooth user experience.
-Performance issues, often manifested as hitches, hangs, or delayed animations and scrolling, can significantly degrade this experience.
+Performance issues, often manifested as hitches, hangs, or delayed animations and laggy scrolling, can significantly degrade this experience.
 Apple's **Instruments** tool is essential for identifying and resolving these bottlenecks, especially within SwiftUI applications.

 ---